SENKAN!

 The next four torpedoes strike port, further flooding boiler room No. 8 and the aft 25-mm gun magazine.
 Three of those four torpedoes strike port amidships in the vicinity of engine room No. 4.
 A 30-foot long section of the ship's side is gouged out.
 The engine room floods causing MUSASHI to lose her other portside shaft.
 Her speed drops to six knots.

-The last two torpedoes strike port aft, flooding the 127-mm AA gun No. 6's magazine, the after gyro room and the port outboard shaft's tunnel.
-One of those two hits under the aft 155-mm. turret.
+The last two torpedoes strike port aft, flooding the 127-mm AA gun No. 6's magazine, the after gyro room and the port outboard shaft tunnel.
+One of those two hits under the aft 155-mm turret.
 MUSASHI develops a 10 degree list to port.
-The crew counter-floods again and reduces the list to six degrees.
-MUSASHI's main steering engine is shorted out temporarily and her main rudder jams 15 degrees left.
+Counterflooding reduces the list to six degrees.
+MUSASHI's steering engine fails temporarily and her main rudder jams 15 degrees left.
 She starts to swing to port, but the damage is repaired quickly and she resumes course.
-Another Avenger is shot down and three others damaged, as are three Helldivers.
+The Executive Officer, Captain Kato Kenkichi (48)(former XO of CHOKAI), takes over the conn from No. 2 (lower) bridge, assisted by the communications officer Cdr (Captain, posthumously) Miura Tokushiro (51).

-In all, Force A endures raids by 259 U.S. carrier aircraft during the day.
-MUSASHI sustains a total of 19 torpedo (10 port, 9 starboard) and 17 bomb hits, as well as 18 near misses.
+In all, the Center Force endures raids by 259 U.S. carrier aircraft during the day.
+MUSASHI sustains a total of 19 torpedo (10 port, 9 starboard) and 17 bomb hits, as well as 20 near misses.
+[9]

 1530: Vice Admiral Kurita orders the fleet to assume course 290.